The Effects of Viscosity on the Linear Stability of Damped Stokes Waves, Downshifting, and Rogue Wave Generation: Linear Stability Analysis of the viscous damped Stokes wave

 Figure~\ref{ABmod551}, where $k=1, a=0.55$, shows an initial transient exponential growth, in contrast to Figure~\ref{ABmod552} ($k=2, a=0.55$) and Figure~\ref{ABmod451} ($k=1, a=0.45$) , for which the initial dynamics is oscillatory.
-Note that the quantity $4a^2-k^2$ is positive (equal to $0.21$) , when $k=1, a=0.55$, and negative in the other two cases ($-2.79$ and $-0.19$, respectively), suggesting that for sufficiently high amplitude a finite number of modes will exhibit {\em transient} Benjamin-Feir instability for short-to-moderate times.
+Note that the quantity $4a^2-k^2$ is positive (equal to $0.21$) , when $k=1, a=0.55$, and negative in the other two cases ($-2.79$ and $-0.19$, respectively), suggesting that for sufficiently high amplitude a finite number of modes will exhibit a {\em transient} Benjamin-Feir (BF) type-instability (see beginning of~\S~\ref{transient} for more discussion the BF criterion $4a^2-k^2>0$.
 Before investigating this regime in more detail, we make some observations about the effects of diffusion on long-time evolution.